Miquel-Barbara/Zork/README.md

 - `take {item}` – Pick up an item
 - `attack {enemy}` – Attacks the enemy
 - `drop {item}` – Drop an item from your inventory
+- `drop all` – Drop all the items from your inventory
 - `equip {item}` – Equip an item
 - `unequip {item}` – Unequip an item
 - `open {container/exit}` – Open a container or exit